Round Cut Diamond Buying Guide

-Review the diamond closely yourself through high level technology like that of James Allen and ask an expert to double check your work before a purchase.
+Review the diamond closely yourself through high level technology like that of Blue Nile and ask an expert to double check your work before making a purchase.

 Because round brilliant cuts reflect more light than any other diamond shape, color is more difficult to distinguish.
 The diamond’s multiple facets and high level of brilliance contribute to concealing color, making color a component that should be reviewed but not overemphasized.

 On a scale from D to Z, a GIA lab report will indicate the level of tint or color within a diamond.
-D signifies a clear, colorless diamond while Z means easily recognizable brown or yellow tint.
+D signifies a clear, colorless diamond; Z means an easily recognizable brown or yellow tint.
 To the naked eye, however, the differences between two adjacent grades (such as G and H) are rarely noticeable.

 For a closer look at the slight difference between diamond color grades, let’s review the chart below.
 In the image, two sets of identical diamonds are shown.
 On the right, the nine diamonds are arranged face down in order based on their color grade.
 On the left, the diamonds are arranged randomly.